influxdata/docs-v2/content/influxdb/v2.0/tools/google-data-studio.md

 ### Example use case with COVID-19 data

-For an example of how you can use this connector, see [COVID-19 report powered by InfluxDB](https://github.com/influxdata/influxdb-gds-connector/tree/master/examples)
+For an example of how to use this connector, see a [COVID-19 report powered by InfluxDB](https://github.com/influxdata/influxdb-gds-connector/tree/master/examples).